genesiscommunitysuccess/docs/docs/01_getting-started/06_configure-deployment-plugin.md

 wsl-user=<wsl-username>
 ```

-`genesis-home` - This is a mandatory property that is a path on the WSL distribution.
+`genesis-home` - is a mandatory property that is a path on the WSL distribution.
 Example: `/home/user1/genesis560`

-`wsl-distro` - This is a mandatory property that is the name of the WSL distribution.
+`wsl-distro` - is a mandatory property that is the name of the WSL distribution.
 Example: `CentOS7`

-`wsl-user` - This is an optional property.
+`wsl-user` - is an optional property.
 If omitted, the default WSL user will be used.
 Example: `user1`

 Sample configuration:
 ```properties